def-safe/defsafe-developers-test/readme.md

 - **+3 Points:** Add a fade-out/in effect when transitioning between different cat profiles on the public frontend.

 ## TIPS
-- You may use any Nuxt library you may see fit
+- You may use any Nuxt library you may see fit.
 - Don't reinvent the wheel!
-Use Supabase Authentication to save time
+Use Supabase Authentication to save time.
-- Pay attention to the design details
+- Pay attention to the design details.

+## Questions
+- To make this process fair for everyone, this test is self-explanatory.
+- We will not take or reply to any questions about the test itself.
+Every developer will get the exact same information.
+- If you have any doubts or questions, feel free to use your logic and deduction to solve the test however you see fit.

+## Feedback and Hiring
+- Completing this test on time guarantees you a feedback from our team.
+- Competing this test on a minimum satisfaction level will grant you an interview with our team.
+- This test is part of our hiring process, which consists of a test and an interview.

 ## Submission Instructions:
 To finalize and submit the solution, ensure that both the frontend and backend are in a single GitHub repository.
 Deploy the solution on Vercel and send us an email to the address you received with the test link, with the subject "Defsafe Application Test - [Your Full Name]" including the following details: